TinyBase logoTinyBase

 Linking Between Views

-When you click on a movie name (wherever you see it), we'll want to take you to the movie detail.
+Throughout the app, if you click on a movie name (wherever you see it), we'll want to take you to the movie detail.
 Clicking a year should take you to the list of movies for the year, a genre to the list of movies in a genre - and so on.

 For example, the MovieLink component creates a link that sets the route to be the movies section, with the value of the movieId Cell from the result Row being rendered.
 The ImageFromQuery component we'll discuss later.